 For more information about Key Action 2 please contact the Research Office.

-The Jean Monnet Activity is a centralized activity which aims to support institutions and activities in the area of European integration.
+The Jean Monnet Activity is a centralised activity which aims to support institutions and activities in the area of European integration.
 More information can be found here.

 More information about the above mentioned activities can be found in the Erasmus+ programme guide for 2017 and on the web pages of the Agency for mobility and EU programmes and the European Commission.